-Birth injuries can have a devastating impact on both a child and family.
+Birth injuries can have a devastating impact on both a child and a family.
 Lawsuits seeking compensation for harm to a baby before, during, and after the time of birth often result in substantial settlements.
 These settlements are intended to provide enough compensation to help parents take care of their child from infancy through the rest of their life.

 What Is The Amount Of A Birth Injury Settlement?